grafana/agent/docs/sources/flow/reference/components/remote.kubernetes.secret.md

 `remote.kubernetes.secret` reads a Secret from the kubernetes API server, and exposes it's data for other components to consume.

-A common use case for this is loading credentials or other info from secrets that are not already mounted into the agent pod at deployment time.
+A common use case for this is loading credentials or other information from secrets that are not already mounted into the agent pod at deployment time.

 ## Usage